Chapter 1 – Roadway Encounters

-A flicker of movement in her truck’s side view mirror caught Carrie’s attention.
-A black Harley Davidson motorcycle slid out from behind her rear bumper and roared up the left lane until he was even with her door.
+A flicker of movement in the pickup truck’s sideview mirror caught Carrie’s eye.
+A black Harley Davidson motorcycle slid out from behind the rear bumper and roared up the left lane until the rider was even with her door.
 Where in the world did he come from?
 She glanced at her speedometer.
-Uh oh.
-It said “forty-six.”
+Uh oh, forty-six.
 The speed limit was sixty.
-A contentious Ridgway Civic Advisory Committee meeting she’d just left distracted her, prompting her normally leaden foot to tread far lighter on her gas pedal than usual.
+Her distraction over a contentious Ridgway Civic Advisory Committee meeting she’d just left had caused her normally leaden foot to tread lighter than usual on the accelerator.

 She sped up once the man was safely ahead, and found him to be keeping exactly to the speed limit.

-The road ahead was as familiar as her own driveway, the turn-off to her father’s Tim Cup Ranch, five miles from downtown Ridgway Colorado, was only three miles ahead.
-The highway led through gentle hills and sagebrush flats above a valley carved out over the eons by Dallas Creek, which flowed down from the flanks of the Sneffels mountain range to the south.
+The road ahead was as familiar as her own driveway, the turn-off to her father’s Tin Cup Ranch, five miles west of downtown Ridgway Colorado, was only three miles ahead.
+The highway traced a path through gentle hills and sagebrush flats above a valley carved out over the eons by Dallas Creek that flowed down from the heights of the Sneffels Mountain Range which flanked Ridgway to the south.

-The straight, treeless stretch of road she was on was bounded by a deep barrow pit on the right.
-Little remained of the snowbank on the steep bank that edged the left side of the road.
-Carrie glanced in the rearview mirror again and saw nothing but empty two-lane highway behind her.
+The straight, treeless stretch of road was bounded by a deep barrow pit on the right.
+Little remained of the snowbank covering the steep cut that edged the left side of the highway.
+Carrie glanced in the rearview mirror again and saw nothing behind her except the empty two-lane highway.

-Her gaze returned to the road, and to the Harley now comfortably a couple of hundred yards ahead.
-The early spring daylight was waning and she still had chores at the Tin Cup.
+The Harley was now comfortably a couple of hundred yards ahead.
+The waning early spring daylight reminded her that she still had chores at the Tin Cup.
 Two more miles to the turnoff.

-Movement on the side of the road just ahead of the bike caught her attention.
-A shape familiar to all who lived in the area bolted from the barrow pit and into the road directly in front of the motorcycle.
+Movement on the side of the road just ahead of the biker caught her attention.
+A shape familiar to all who lived in the area bolted from the barrow pit into the road directly in front of the motorcycle.
+It was a deer.

-It was a deer, one of the hundreds that roamed the area.
 Smoke erupted from the tires as the biker braked hard.
 Oh no!
-Carrie covered her mouth and slowed.
-The man valiantly maneuvered his bike to the shoulder to avoid hitting the deer, but when his front tire encountered the soft gravel just off the pavement, the wheel suddenly wobbled wildly.
-As the deer scampered away to safety, the motorcycle, still traveling at a high rate of speed, tilted sideways and careened over the edge of the barrow pit.
+Carrie covered her mouth and slowed as she watched the man valiantly maneuver his bike to the shoulder to avoid hitting the animal, but when his front tire encountered the soft gravel just off the pavement, the front wheel suddenly wobbled wildly.
+As the creature scampered away to safety, the motorcycle, still traveling fast, tilted sideways and careened over the edge of the barrow pit.
 Man and machine disappeared from Carrie’s view.

-Cell coverage was spotty in the area.
-Carrie prayed the call would go through.
-It was answered on the third ring.
-“911 Operator, what is the address of your emergency?”
+Carrie knew that cell coverage was spotty in the area.
+She prayed the call would go through.
+“911 Operator, what is your emergency?” a voice answered on the third ring.

 “There’s been a motorcycle accident on Highway 62, three miles west of Ridgway.
 I think the driver’s badly injured.”